Free Spirit’s Mission

 books for educators complement our books for kids by providing educators with a complete offering of resources to improve teaching and learning.
 We offer a wide range of free resources

 As our book inventory has grown, so has our need for office space.
 In 2000, Free Spirit moved from its beloved-but-cramped single-story offices to a century-old building in the downtown Minneapolis Warehouse District.
 In the fall of 2015, Free Spirit moved again—this time to a comfortable, efficient, and bustling space where our staff can keep developing books that strengthen kids and teens, while providing quality and service to our customers.

 More impressive than all these accolades, Free Spirit books are the trusted, dog-eared companions of parents, teachers, counselors, youth workers, and kids everywhere.
-We look forward to continuing our mission of supporting young people for years to come!
+Our team of dedicated Free Spirits is available to support your needs.
+See our Contact Us

 Free Spirit Publishing is a WBENC-certified Women’s Business Enterprise.
 WBENC certification affirms that Free Spirit is woman owned, operated, and controlled.
 This certification enables us to help our business partners foster diversity and continue to develop their diversity programs.